-I’m sitting in my old flat in London with Jacq having just done the final last-minute purchases left on the list – safety pins, spare batteries, a kiwi flag and for Jacq a third packet of antibacterial wipes ‘just in case!’
+I’m sitting in my old flat in London with Jacq having just made the final last-minute purchases left on the list – safety pins, spare batteries, a kiwi flag and for Jacq a third packet of antibacterial wipes ‘just in case!’
 The countdown clock on the MdS website tells me I have one day to go.
 It’s all about to get very real!

 I’m not going to surprise anyone when I say it’s grey outside, freezing cold and windy with my phone telling me it’s a tropical 11 degrees.
-It’s a huge contrast to my last two weeks in Kenya, as well as the last two and a half months in New Zealand.
+It’s a huge contrast to my last two weeks in Kenya, as well as the previous two and a half months in New Zealand.
 Thank goodness I haven’t been training here!

 Borana, what an amazing distraction.
-Two absolutely blissful weeks in one of the best spots in the world.
+Two absolutely happy weeks in one of the best spots in the world.
 I can’t believe how lucky I am to have the opportunity to keep going back and each time it’s just as good, if not better, than the last.
-Once again the time flew by filled with game drives, horse riding, running, swimming, spotting the ‘big five’ in one morning, this list goes on.
+Once again the time flew by filled with game drives, horse riding, running, swimming, spotting the 'big five' in one morning, this list goes on.
 Below are some amazing pictures that Richie Johnston took that sum up the last two weeks.

 I can’t thank you enough for all your amazing support in the lead up to the MdS.
 Everyone has so much faith and belief that we can do this, and for continually reminding us that we are crazy!
 And for those that have contributed to the #runningforrangers campaign and have donated at www.runningforrangers.com, thank you, thank you, thank you.
 For those that haven’t quite done it yet… our goal is $100,000 by the time we return from Morocco.
 We are currently sitting just over $65,000, a huge amount but as always, we still need more.
 If the war against poachers is to be won, we must invest in the men and women - wherever they are based - who risk their lives daily in the name of conservation.